Manager of Research & Development

-Following a brief postdoc, I began working for Amoco Chemical Company at their research facility in Naperville, IL in the spring of 1984 working on new catalytic materials and polypropylene catalysts.
-During my tenure at Amoco, I co-authored the 2nd edition of Professor Shriver’s book “The Manipulation of Air-Sensitive Compounds".
-I also taught evening general and organic chemistry classes at a local community college for almost 3 years.
+Mark began his professional career working for Amoco Chemical Company at their research facility in Naperville, IL in the spring of 1984.
+His research focused on new catalytic materials, specifically polyoxometallate-pillared layered double hydroxides, as well as on polypropylene catalyst improvement.
+During his tenure at Amoco, he co-authored the 2nd edition of Professor Shriver’s book “The Manipulation of Air-Sensitive Compounds”.
+He also taught evening general chemistry and organic chemistry courses at a local community college for 2 years.

-In March of 1990, I moved back to Milwaukee to work for CERAC Inc. as their Manager of Technical Services.
-I then decided to move 2 blocks east to work for Aldrich Chemical Company in early 1993.
-There, I managed several different areas over the next seven years, including Publications and Promotions, inorganics production, Aldrich-APL (a new joint venture high-purity inorganics production facility in Urbana, IL), and the laboratory equipment business (including Aldrich’s Glass Shop).
+In March of 1990, Mark moved back to Milwaukee to work for CERAC, Inc. on 13th and St. Paul Avenue as their Manager of Technical Services.
+He moved his career 2 blocks east to work for Aldrich Chemical Company in early 1993.
+During his 7 year tenure at Aldrich, he managed several areas including Publications and Promotions, the inorganic chemicals product line, Aldrich-APL (a joint venture high-purity inorganic chemicals production facility in Urbana, IL), and the laboratory equipment business unit (including Aldrich’s Glass Shop).